 In addition, many MBA programs today also have a focus on entrepreneurship.
 If starting your own business or running a start-up appeals to you, an MBA is likely a smart choice.

-What is a Master’s in IO Psychology?
+What is a master’s in IO Psychology?

 A master’s in industrial-organizational psychology is a specialized business degree focused on human behavior in the workplace.